kostaskougios/terminal21-restapi/Readme.md

 bouncing-ball.sc csv-editor.sc    csv-viewer.sc    hello-world.sc   postit.sc        server.sc        textedit.sc
 ```

+# Architecture

+Terminal21 consists of a server (that can easily be started with the provided )
 # Mutability

 terminal21 ui components are mutable.
 This is a decision choice (for now) because of how much more simple code is this way.
 I.e.